Looking for a new car? A used model almost surely will cost you less to drive — but only if you can keep the car on the road.

 Reports like a Carfax history can help you pick between a lemon and a gem, but saying “Show me the Carfax” might not be enough.

-Carfax reports come from police departments and insurance companies, as well as other sources, ABC News says.
+Carfax reports come from police departments and insurance companies, as well as many other sources.
 While the information shown on the report is certainly helpful, it isn’t the full story.
+As Carfax itself says, the companies reports “may not include every event in a vehicle’s history.”

-To better protect yourself, order a car title history report from the National Motor Vehicle Title Information System, which shows the full history of a vehicle.
+To better protect yourself, order a car title history report from the federal government’s National Motor Vehicle Title Information System.

-Rental cars may not have a lot of miles or any obvious damage, but the engine likely has a lot of wear and tear.
-Be sure to ask the dealership or owner if the car you’re considering was ever a rental.
+Rental cars might not have a lot of miles or any obvious damage, but the engine likely has a lot of wear and tear.
+Ask the dealership or owner if the car you’re considering was ever a rental.

 3. Ask for a service history